zenstreamz/AIOStreams/README.md

 6. Your addon will be hosted at {username}-{space-name}.hf.space.
 You can also find a direct URL to it by clicking the 3 dots > Embed this space > Direct URL > Copy

+#### Updating

+To update the addon, you can simply go to the `Settings` tab and click `Factory rebuild`.
+This will rebuild the addon with the latest changes.

 ### Cloudflare Workers

 This addon can be deployed as a [Cloudflare Worker](https://workers.cloudflare.com/).